Abu-Mustafa/Abu-Mustafa/README.md

 Hi, I'm Mahmoud Haddad (Fond Of Web Development)😎

-Responsible for Web applications development.
-Have a clear understanding of web development patterns and practices.
+Responsible for Front-end development.
+Have a clear understanding of front-end development patterns and practices.

 I can work with other engineers and developers on multiple operational layers.
 Translate designs and wireframes into high-quality code.
-Design, build and maintain high performance, reusable, and reliable code.
+Develop new user facing features.
+Write reusable code.
+Enhance application for maximum speed and scalability.
+Validate input before submitting to back end.
+Collaborate with team members and stakeholder.
+Bridge the gap between graphic design and technical implementation.
+Define how the application looks and how it works.
+Translate UI/UX design wireframes to actual code.

-Ensure the best possible performance, quality, and responsiveness of the application Bottlenecks and bug fixes are identified and corrected.
+Ensure the best possible performance, quality, and responsiveness of the code.
+Bottlenecks and bug fixes are identified and corrected.
 Assistance in maintaining the quality of code, and organization.
-I am a professional in such technologies like HTML5, CSS3, Javascript, bootstrap,  JQuery.
+I can work in such technologies like HTML5, CSS3, Javascript, bootstrap, JQuery.
 I have a superficial knowledge of PHP and SQL.

 The satisfaction of the customer is my main objective, and I tend to offer high quality and attention to particulars, which can meet critical timescales and work under pressure.